by Tracy Johnson

 Only 40% are relying on the radio as a source of entertainment at home.

 This is supported by anecdotal conversations with about 20 radio stations and morning shows the past two weeks.
 Personality shows (mostly or all talk) tell me phone response is higher than usual.
 In a couple of cases, it’s much higher.
-Most music-oriented shows are starving for reaction.
+Most music-oriented shows are starving for a reaction.

 One show on a music-focused station in a Top 10 market said they had no calls in two days.
 Ouch.